mykovasyl/phase-2-project-recipe-book/README.md

 ## About the app

 I created this app so my wife and I could explore new recipes to try at home.
+The front end is hosted on Netlify (https://roaring-fox-140188.netlify.app/) The back end is hosted on Heroku.

 ## Features